 Step 2: Take the entire plant, pups and all, out of its pot and brush away as much soil as possible.
 If planted in a garden bed, use a trowel to carefully loosen the soil and remove the aloe plant and its pups.
 Be careful not to disturb other plants growing nearby.
 Be careful of the root systems for both the parent aloe plant and its offsets.

 Step 3: Gently untangle the pups from the mother plant.
 If needed, use a knife to cut them free, but don’t cut the roots.
-Take your time with this step so that you cause as little damage as possible.
+Take your time with this step so that you cause as little damage to your aloe vera plant as possible.

 Step 4: Now that it’s separated, examine the offset’s roots for any damage.
 Cut free rotten or unhealthy portions, keeping as much of the root intact as possible.
 You may want to check the mother plant’s roots for damage as well.

 Step 5: For offsets with few or damaged roots, dip the ends in rooting hormone to encourage new growth.
-While this is not always essential, rooting hormone does help with root development.
+While this is not always essential, rooting hormone does help with development of root systems.

-Step 6: Repot the offset in dry, well-draining soil.
-The roots need to breathe, so don’t pack down the soil tightly.
-While the pups are small, they still need to adjust to the fresh soil around their root system.
+Step 6: Repot the offset in its own pot in dry, well-draining soil.
+The roots need to breathe, so don’t pack down the soil line tightly.
+While the pups from the mother plant are small, they still need to adjust to the fresh soil around their root system.

-This method has a much lower success rate than division.
-If you have the option to propagate with pups, we highly recommend it.
-However, you may want to give leaf cuttings a try if you have a healthy leaf that broke off or if your aloe doesn’t have offsets.
+This method has a much lower success rate in creating new aloe plants than division.
+If you have the option to propagate aloe vera with pups, we highly recommend it.
+However, you may want to give leaf cutting a try if you have a healthy leaf that broke off or if your aloe doesn’t have offsets.

-Step 1: With a sharp, clean knife, cut off a portion of a leaf from your chosen mother plant.
+Step 1: With a clean, sharp knife, cut off a portion of a leaf from your chosen mother plant.
 Unlike most succulents, the leaf doesn’t have to be removed at the joint.
 You can remove just the top few inches or almost the entire leaf.
 Make sure the cut is clean and neat, not jagged.

 Step 2: Let the cutting dry out for a few days.
 The area where you cut it will scab over as it dries out.
 There’s a good chance that instead of drying it will simply rot.
 Unfortunately, this means that the cutting isn’t going to grow and you’ll need to start with a new cutting.

 Step 3: Fill a container with well-draining potting soil and stick the cutting upright in it.
 You can also just lay it on top of the soil, especially if it’s a large cutting.
-Rooting hormone isn’t necessary for leaf cuttings, so you won’t need it here.
+Rooting hormone isn’t necessary for cuttings of leaves, so you won’t need it here.
 They’ll take root on their own.

 Step 4: Mist cuttings with water, keeping the soil constantly damp, but not soaked.
-Once your plants have established roots & new leaves and are reliably growing, adjust back to a water schedule that suits your plant’s needs.
-Remember that the soil should drain off excess water easily for healthy plant development.
+Offset them from direct sunlight.
+Indirect light is best.
+Once your aloe plants have established roots & new leaves and are reliably growing, adjust back to a water schedule that suits your plant’s needs.
+Remember that the soil should drain off excess water easily for healthy plant and root development.